survivejs/webpack-book/manuscript/styling/01_loading.md

 After this change, your class definitions will remain local to the files.
 In case you want global class definitions, you'll need to wrap them within `:global(.redButton) { ... }` kind of declarations.

 In this case, the `import` statement will give you the local classes you can then bind to elements.
-Assuming we had styling like this:
+Assume we had CSS like this:

 **app/main.css**